YunzhiWei/selflearning-notes/Ruby-on-Rails/Dev-Env-Setup.md

 * Download from [here](http://rubyinstaller.org/downloads)
 * Instruction [here](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit)

-##

-# Environment Configure
+# 2. Create New Project

-## Course3_Ruby-on-Rails-Web-Services-and-Integration-with-MongoDB - 3.1.13 Rails Setup
+## 2.1 Course3_Ruby-on-Rails-Web-Services-and-Integration-with-MongoDB - 3.1.13 Rails Setup

+* rails new <project name>
+* cd <project folder>
+* Update Gemfile
+* bundle
+* create config/mongoid.yml
+* include mongoid.yml in config/application.rb

 You many need to change the source in the Gemfile as the following if you run bundle in China